-From principal component analysis (PCA) to covariance estimation to factor analysis, spiked matrices are widely used to model high-dimensional data with latent low-rank structure:
+From principal component analysis to covariance estimation to factor analysis, spiked matrices are widely used to model high-dimensional data with latent low-rank structure:

-where $X_n$ is a low-rank signal matrix and $Z_n$ is a noise matrix, each of size $n \times p$.
+where $Y_n$ is the observed data, $X_n$ is a low-rank signal matrix, and $Z_n$ is a noise matrix, each of size $n \times p$.

 The spectral properties of this model in high dimensions are well understood; we point to a few key papers \cite{BBP, BGN11, BGN12, P07, Peche}, the surveys \cite{JP18, Paul}, and the references therein.
-In settings where $n$ and $p$ are comparable, the singular values of $Y_n$ are systematically biased upwards, and the singular vectors---or principal components---of $Y_n$ are misaligned with those of $X_n$.
-Assuming the elements of $Z_n$ independent and identically distributed (i.i.d.) with mean zero and finite fourth moment, as $n, p \rightarrow \infty$ with $p/n \rightarrow \gamma \in (0, \infty)$, a phase transition occurs: the principal components of $Y_n$ contain information about the signal $X_n$ if and only if the signal-to-noise ratio exceeds $\gamma^{1/4}$.
+In settings where $n$ and $p$ are comparable, the singular values and vectors (or principal components) of $Y_n$ are inconsistent estimators of those of $X_n$.
+Assume the elements of $Z_n$ are independent and identically distributed (i.i.d.) with mean zero and finite fourth moment.
+As $n, p \rightarrow \infty$ with $p/n \rightarrow \gamma \in (0, \infty)$, a phase transition occurs: the principal components of $Y_n$ contain information about the signal $X_n$ if and only if the signal-to-noise ratio exceeds $\gamma^{1/4}$.
 Below this threshold, the principal components are asymptotically orthogonal to the signal.
 Analogous results hold with $X_n$ square and symmetric and $Z_n$ a generalized Wigner matrix.
-This phase transition, in the context of the related Johnstone's spiked covariance model, is known as the Baik-Ben Arous-P\'ech\'e threshold.
+This phase transition, in the context of Johnstone's closely related spiked covariance model, is known as the Baik--Ben Arous--P\'ech\'e threshold.

 This work concerns the following generalization of model (\ref{-1}):